dauletle/confluence2eml/README.md

 ## Acknowledgments

-This project leverages the [`confluence-markdown-exporter`](https://github.com/Spenhouet/confluence-markdown-exporter) library for Confluence API interactions.
+This project uses the Confluence REST API directly for content extraction, providing a self-contained solution without external dependencies for API interactions.